IRDG2OI/geoenrich/docs/source/online.rst

 Geoenrich online (beta)
 =======================

-A web app will be available online soon.
-In the meantime a self-hosted version is available as a `docker image <https://github.com/morand-g/geoenrich/tree/main/docker>`_.
+A web app is available (`beta<https://geoenrich.marbec-tools.ird.fr/>`_) for basic uses of GeoEnrich.
+For more advanced uses, a self-hosted version is available as a `docker image <https://github.com/morand-g/geoenrich/tree/main/docker>`_.

 1. File format
 ------------------------

-Only csv files are supported.
+Only DarwinCore archives and csv files are supported.
+The csv files *must* follow the following format requirements.

 1.1.
 Species occurrences
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A column with a unique ID is mandatory, to be able to link downloaded data to the corresponding occurrence.
-Date, latitude, and longitude columns are mandatory.
+The following columns are mandatory: a unique ID, an occurrence date, its latitude and longitude.
+They must be named respectively  *id*, *date*, *latitude* and *longitude*.
 Here is an exemple of such a file:

 .. csv-table:: Turtle occurrences
    :file: ../../geoenrich/data/webapp_turtles.csv